 Four Slack Workflow Examples for Customer Operations

 Workflows are fundamental to customer support and helpdesks.
-Here are examples of end-to-end workflow that are relevant to the use case.
+Here are examples of end-to-end workflows relevant to the use case.

 1. Ticket Triage and Assignment: